ENKRAN/Praxisprojekt_Projection-based_Assembly/README.md

-# Projection-Based Assembly Assistance
+# Projection-Based Augmented Reality Assembly Assistance

-This project is a projection-based assembly assistance system that leverages computer vision and projection technology to streamline assembly processes.
-Using an Intel RealSense D435 camera, the system detects AprilTags, saving assembly instructions relative to their frames and projecting them directly onto the assembly surface.
+This project is a **research prototype** developed as part of a bachelor's thesis.
+It introduces a **projection-based augmented reality assembly assistance system**, combining **computer vision** and **projection technology** to streamline the creation and execution of assembly instructions.

+By using **AprilTags**, the system dynamically tracks objects in real-time, aligning projected instructions precisely to the assembly surface.
+The goal is to develop a **modular, flexible, and standardized** framework for projection-based AR guidance.

 ## Table of Contents